Why is a course I want to take closed when it says there are still available spots?

 What type of support services are available to me?

-Online and on-campus students have access to all Gonzaga’s resources including Foley Library, IT Help Desk, the Career Center, Grad Student Association, and University Ministry.
+Online and on-campus students have access to all Gonzaga’s resources including Foley Library, IT Help Desk, Disability Access, the Career Center, Grad Student Association, and University Ministry.
 We are all here to help you succeed.

 The Student Services team is available to answer your questions and to connect you to the resources you need.
 You will also be assigned a faculty advisor to help guide you with your academic goals.